buildtesters/buildtest/docs/getting_started.rst

 Building By Tags
 ~~~~~~~~~~~~~~~~~

 buildtest can perform builds by tags by using ``--tags`` option.
+In order to use this
+feature, buildspecs must be in cache so you must run ``buildtest buildspec find``
+or see :ref:`find_buildspecs`.

-To build all tutorials
-tests you can perform ``buildtest build --tags tutorials``.
-In the buildspec
+To build all tutorials tests you can perform ``buildtest build --tags tutorials``.
-there is a field ``tags: [tutorials]`` to classify tests. buildtest will read the
+In the buildspec there is a field ``tags: [tutorials]`` to classify tests.
-cache file ``var/buildspec-cache.json`` and see which buildspecs have a matching
+buildtest will read the cache file ``var/buildspec-cache.json`` and see which
-tag.
-You should run ``buildtest buildspec find`` atleast once, in order to detect
+buildspecs have a matching tag.
+You should run ``buildtest buildspec find``
-cache file.
+atleast once, in order to detect cache file.

 .. program-output::  cat docgen/getting_started/tags.txt